lona-web-org/lona/doc/content/faq.rst

-**fscherf:** Early versions of Lona had such a feature, but it got removed due bad user experience: Reloading your view helps when the view is fully self contained, but when it uses widgets or helper functions from another module, things become inconsistent.
+**fscherf:** Early versions of Lona had such a feature, but it got removed due bad user experience: Reloading your view helps when the view is fully self contained, but when it uses nodes or helper functions from another module, things become inconsistent.

 To make that a reliable feature you would have to maintain a list of all loaded